 In Scotland, it's generally always windy.
 Whether the wind is blowing from North, East, South or West it is pretty irrelevant.
 All that matters is you know once you go outside you can kiss goodbye to your silky, straight hair.
 In New Zealand, not only does the wind direction matter but you can actually tell which direction it is coming from.
 Welcome to what is known as a "Southerly", and how do you know it's a Southern Wind?
 Because it is fricken freezing.
 Wind's from the South come straight from the Antarctic so be sure to wrap up!

 New Zealand experiences about 15,000 earthquakes per year but thankfully most of these are so deep they cannot be felt.
 However, about 150-200 earthquakes are felt up and down the country each year, some much more severe than others.
-During my time in New Zealand I experienced 4 and they are scary.
+During the 2 years we were living in New Zealand, we experienced 4 and they are scary.
 Most buildings are now designed to rock with the earth to absorb the impact so they physically sway from side to side during an earthquake.
 Due to being on a fault line, this factor is just a normal way of life here.

 New Zealand is home to the most beautiful place I have ever visited.
 Queenstown.
 Until I arrived in NZ I had never really heard of this place nor did I know what it looked like.
 But seriously, wow.

-10. New Zealand uses weird names for everyday items.
+10. kiwi's use weird names for everyday items

 Although, of course, English is the national language, there are some words which haven't translated over.
 For example, courgettes are zucchinis, cling film is glad wrap, a cool box is known as a chilli bin, a dairy is a shop, swimming shorts are togs, flip flops are jandals and sweets are lollies.
 There really is a whole new vocabulary to learn.
 Oh and "piss" is alcohol.